 Helping to Position Leaders and Organizations for Greater Global Impact

-Russ Cline, Creator of Leader Mundial, Managing Partner of the Orange County Barnabas Group and Co-Founder of Extreme Response International is certified with the Paterson Center as a LifePlan and StratOp Facilitator and speaks, writes, trains, and consults on global and non-profit leadership issues.
+Russ Cline, Founder of Leader Mundial, Executive Coach & Managing Partner of the Orange County Barnabas Group, is certified with the Paterson Center as a LifePlan and StratOp Facilitator and speaks, writes, trains, and consults on global and non-profit leadership issues.

 upcoming

-We also will host Leadership Summits in South Africa, Ecuador and the Philippines in October of this year.
+We also will host Leadership Summits in South Africa, Ecuador, Kazakhstan and the Philippines in October/November of this year.
 Contact me if you’d like more information.

 The Orange County Barnabas Group